Chart Color Schemes

 Risdon Vale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Risdon Vale's cultural diversity was found to be below average.
-Its population consisted of 75.8% citizens, with 92.0% born in Australia and 95.2% speaking English only at home.
-Christianity was the dominant religion, comprising 37.8% of Risdon Vale's population.
+Risdon Vale had a cultural diversity level below average.
+Its population comprised 75.8% citizens, 92.0% born in Australia, and 95.2% speaking English only at home.
+Christianity was the predominant religion, accounting for 37.8% of Risdon Vale's population.

 Frequently Asked Questions - Diversity